linroger/FinanceCompendium/VII. Corporate Finance/Strategy and Events/PPHA Applied Financial Management/Applied Financial Management Lecture Notes chapters/17 Derivatives Floating Rates And Swaps.md

 # Our Simple "Bond + Swap" -Matches Actual Cancel Fee

-Actual BMO Harris swap of  $66.8mn notional, required$ 21.09mn payment
+Actual BMO Harris swap of  \$66.8mn notional, required\$ 21.09mn payment

-- Our very simple analysis predicts $23.5mn, not too far wrong
+- Our very simple analysis predicts \$23.5mn, not too far wrong
  - We predict swap down by $35.18 per $100, or $23.5mn per $66.8mn ($23.5mn = $66.8mn · 35.18/100)

 Our very simple (but correct) approach to swaps teaches us what we need for Chicago swap termination